What is Brexit?

 What does this mean for businesses in Jersey?

 Because Jersey’s relationship with the EU is governed by Protocol 3 Jersey’s constitutional relationship with it will also change.
-As a result officials in the States of Jersey have been in discussion with the UK to ensure that the Island’s interests are taken into account during the UK’s negotiations.
+Government of Jersey ensured that the Island’s interests were taken into account during the UK’s negotiations with the EU.

 Jersey’s position is explained in the Brexit Information report.